stormpath/stormpath-aspnetcore/docs/registration.rst

 .. note::
   Because the Stormpath API requires a first and last name, the library will auto-fill these fields with ``UNKNOWN`` if you make them optional and the user does not provide them.

+.. _custom_fields:

 Adding Custom Fields
 ....................

 You can add your own custom fields to the form.
 The values will be automatically added to the user's `Custom Data`_ object when they register successfully.
-You can define a custom field by defining a new field object, like this:
+You can create a custom field by defining a new field configuration:

 .. code-block:: yaml